cultuurnet/apidocs/projects/uitdatabank/docs/search-api/filters/location.md

 ## Filtering on bounds

-Using bounds you can find items that are located in a specific region (a specific Google Maps view, for example). `Bounds` is currently only available as an URL parameter.
+Using bounds you can find items that are located in a specific region (a specific Google Maps view, for example). `Bounds` is currently only available as a URL parameter.

 **Applicable on endpoints**